by Aly Findlay

 A 2008 study concluded that, a “higher intake of soy foods and soy isoflavones is associated with lower sperm concentration.”

-Despite the common narrative that soy inhibits thyroid function, 14 human trials conducted in 2006 found little or no connection between the two and these findings were subsequently confirmed by a variety of other studies.
+Despite the common narrative that soy inhibits thyroid function, 14 human trials conducted in 2006 found little or no connection between the two, and these findings were subsequently confirmed by a variety of other studies.

 However, there was some evidence that eating soy products may inhibit the absorption of levothyroxine in people who already suffer from hypothyroidism.
-Interestingly, soy is not alone in this: a number of other herbs, drugs and supplements do the same.
+Interestingly, soy isn't alone in this: a number of other herbs, drugs and supplements do the same.
 To this end, the studies do not suggest avoiding soy completely as the effects of soy were only found to be significant if taking medication after eating soy-based foods.

 Soybeans contain unsaturated fats; the “good” kind.
 Last year, the World Health Organisation stated that the unsaturated fats found in soy (along with avocado, nuts and other plant oils) are preferable to those derived from processed foods and animal products (with fish being the sole — pun intended — exception to this rule).
 Win.